BOOK OF SHADOWS: BLAIR WITCH 2

 Looking back, one of the great surprises is that the Blair Witch series never became a franchise that was relentlessly milked until audiences tired of it like the Paranormal Activity films were.
 It may say something about how much audiences reacted negatively to Book of Shadows .
 Sixteen years later, Adam Wingard took the reins up again with Blair Witch (2016).

 Joe Berlinger has subsequently returned to documentary-making.
 The most famous works he has turned out since has been Metallica: Some Kind of Monster (2004), Whitey: United States of America v.
-James J. Bulger (2014) and Tony Robbins: I Am Not Your Guru (2016), among others.
+James J. Bulger (2014), Tony Robbins: I Am Not Your Guru (2016) and Intent to Destroy (2017), among others.